prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 ::: tip TODO Before next week

 - If you have not read all these notes and watched the videos from this week, do that first.
-- Finish reading the notes for week 9 and watch all the videos in the notes for week 10.
+- Finish reading the notes for week 10 and watch all the videos in the notes for week 11.
+- Hybrid 8 - Coding an SVG
+- Online Quiz 2 – UI graphic knowledge and tools
+- Assignment 2 Due
   :::